 Want more from Rise of the Resistance?
 Check out the links below!

-- Our 16 Favorite Animatronics at Walt Disney World
+- The Best Pre-Shows at Walt Disney World

 - How Many Boarding Groups Did Rise Make It Through This Week?
 Here Are the Statistics!

 - Harry Potter vs. Star Wars: Which Franchise Reigns Supreme According to YOU?